newrelic/nr-labs-components/src/components/filter-bar-2/README.md

 The FilterBar component accepts the following props:

 - `options` (array) - an array of option objects.
 See below for object properties.
-- `onChange` (function) - a callback function that receives a string formatted as WHERE clauses for a NRQL query.
+- `onChange` (function) - a callback function that receives a string formatted as WHERE clauses for a NRQL query, and an array of the selected filters.

 #### `options` object